Manna5/Squirrel/README.md

 # Squirrel
-A superset of DOS wildcards implemented in C.
+A superset of DOS wildcards implemented in C. (CC-BY license)